python/steering-council/updates/2021-11-steering-council-update.md

   on.
-- The Steering Council discussed  [PEP 663 - Standardizing Enum str(), repr(), and format() behaviors](https://www.python.org/dev/peps/pep-0663/) and after some initial discussion, it was decided that It needs more discussion on python-dev@.
+- The Steering Council discussed  [PEP 663 - Standardizing Enum str(), repr(), and format() behaviors](https://www.python.org/dev/peps/pep-0663/) and after some initial discussion, it was decided that it needs more discussion on python-dev@.
 - The Steering Council discussed [PEP 467 -- Minor API improvements for binary sequences](https://www.python.org/dev/peps/pep-0467/). `bchr()` was taken out